IGME-202-2231/project-2-eastseasaltfishnet/README.md

 ### States

-#### State 1: Searching for Player
+#### State 1: Searching Player
 - **Objective**: Seek out the player's position and approach.
 - **Behaviors**:
-  - Avoid walls to prevent collision.
-  - Seek player: Move towards the player's last known position.
+  - Seek player: Turning and then moving toward the player after facing at the player
-  - Lock on player: Turret continuously faces the player but doesn't attack.
+  - Lock on player: Turret continuously faces the player.
+It will automatic fire when it finish reload
 - **Transitions**:
-  - To: Attacking mode when the main cannon can hit the player.
-  - To: Berserk mode when health drops below 20%.
+  - To: advoid Obstacles mode when there is a wall ahead

-#### State 2: Attack Mode
+#### State 2: advoid Obstacles Mode
-- **Objective**: Attack the player when they are not behind cover.
+- **Objective**: Find the best way to go around a obstacles (There are hidden mesh in the map to represent the obstacles)
 - **Behaviors**:
-  - Rotate in place to keep the front of the tank towards the player.
+  - The enemy will look for the best way around the obstacle and will continue to track the player after it has gone around the obstacle.
 - **Transitions**:
-  - To: Searching mode if the player goes behind cover.
-  - To: Berserk mode when health drops below 20%.
+  - To: Searching Player when obstacles have been circumvented or the current position is beyond the edge of the map.

   #### Steering Behaviors
 1. Avoid Walls: Prevents the tank from colliding with walls.
-2. Alert Search for Player: Moves towards the player's last known location.
-3. Lock on Player: The turret continuously aims at the player but does not fire.
+2. Serach Player: A force will be applied toward the front of the tank (this fits the way a tank move)

 #### Obstacles
 - **Walls**: The tank cannot pass through walls and must avoid collisions.